IEA (2020), Solar PV, IEA, Paris https://www.iea.org/reports/solar-pv

-Power generation from solar PV is estimated to have increased by more than 30% in 2018, to over 580 TWh.
-With this increase, the solar PV share in global electricity generation exceeded 2% for the first time.
-It remains the fourth-largest renewable electricity technology in terms of generation, after hydropower, onshore wind and bioenergy.
+Power generation from solar PV is estimated to have increased by 22% in 2019, to 720 TWh.
+With this increase, the solar PV share in global electricity generation is now almost 3%.
+In 2019, PV generation overtook bioenergy and is now the third-largest renewable electricity technology after hydropower and onshore wind.

-Despite slower capacity growth in key markets in 2018, solar PV is well on track to reach the Sustainable Development Scenario (SDS) level by 2030, which will require electricity generation from solar PV to increase 16% annually, from 570 TWh in 2018 to almost 3 300 TWh in 2030.
+Solar PV is well on track to reach the Sustainable Development Scenario (SDS) level by 2030, which will require electricity generation from solar PV to increase 15% annually, from 720 TWh in 2019 to almost 3 300 TWh in 2030.

-In China, solar PV capacity additions slowed to 44 GW in 2018, compared with the exceptional growth (53 GW) in 2017 when the government phased out feed-in tariffs and introduced deployment quotas in June 2018 to control costs and tackle grid integration challenges.
+In China, solar PV capacity additions slowed for the second year in row to 30.1 GW in 2019.
+This expansion is significantly lower than the 53.1 GW in 2017, when the government phased out feed-in tariffs and introduced deployment quotas (in June 2018) to control costs and tackle grid integration challenges.
 Overall, this policy shift is expected to make solar PV technology more cost-competitive within and outside China, leading to more sustainable development over the longer term.
+A large number of subsidy-free projects were already in development in multiple provinces in 2019.

-Distributed solar PV capacity is expected to increase rapidly in China, driven by new auctions for commercial and industrial applications and subsidies offered to residential systems
+Distributed solar PV capacity is expected to increase rapidly in China, driven by new auctions for commercial and industrial applications and subsidies for residential systems.